AKAI MPC Touch Review

 Top Things Our Pro Users Didn`t Like

-The last thing that really any producer/dj/beatmaker notices first, because it kind of irritates your flow from the start, is that the master volume and record volume knobs are at the back of the hardware`s interface.
-Really not something that you want to let go un-noticed.
-And I can`t put my logic mind into it, why did guys from AKAI did this?
-Your key thing when in your workflow, is that you have your main buttons right in front of your closest view horizon.
-Really bad move here.
+- The last thing that really any producer/dj/beatmaker notices first, because it kind of irritates your flow from the start, is that the master volume and record volume knobs are at the back of the hardware`s interface.

 Couple Of Other User Critic Notations